 The plan could involve simple changes, such as a redesign of your workstation, or more complex services, like further job testing, help with obtaining certifications for another profession, or education in another field.

-Let Christopher J. Hudson, LLC, Help You Obtain the Vocational Rehabilitation Benefits You Need
+Let Chris Hudson & Associates, Help You Obtain the Vocational Rehabilitation Benefits You Need